wekeo/climetlab-wekeo-datasets/docs/source/usage.rst

-The observation data is merges with a second dataset - the sea surface temperature anomalies in the same time period.
+The observation data is merged with a second dataset - the sea surface temperature anomalies in the same time period.
 This creates a single xarray with two variables.

 .. code-block:: python